City of Aspen v. Burlingame Ranch.

 June 17, 2024

 The Supreme Court clarified that its jurisprudence lays out a freestanding, self-sufficient framework for determining whether an action brought against a public entity is barred by the Colorado Governmental Immunity Act (CGIA), CRS §§ 24-10-101 to -120 , thereby depriving the trial court of subject matter jurisdiction.
-Therefore, it holds that the economic loss rule, a fundamentally different and unrelated doctrine, has no part to play in this inquiry.
+Therefore, it held that the economic loss rule, a fundamentally different and unrelated doctrine, was not relevant to this inquiry.

-Where, as here, the sole question is whether the CGIA precludes a plaintiff’s claims, the Court had to consider the nature of the injury underlying the claims and the relief sought.
+Where, as here, the sole question is whether the CGIA precludes a plaintiff’s claims, the Court must consider the nature of the injury underlying the claims and the relief sought.
 If the injury arises out of tortious conduct or the breach of a duty arising in tort, and the relief seeks to compensate the plaintiff for that injury, it is barred by the CGIA.
-Even if such claims could arise in both tort and contract, they’re still barred because they “could lie in tort” for purposes of the CGIA.
-CRS § 24-10-106(1) (emphasis added).
-It is of no moment that an analysis under the economic loss rule could prohibit any tort claim.
+Even if such claims could arise in both tort and contract, they’re still barred because they “could lie in tort” for purposes of CRS § 24-10-106(1) (emphasis added).
+It is irrelevant that an analysis under the economic loss rule could prohibit any tort claim.
 The economic loss rule does not involve a jurisdictional question and cannot come to the rescue of an otherwise CGIA-barred claim.
-Accordingly, the division’s judgment was reversed, and the case was remanded to be returned to the district court for further proceedings.
+Accordingly, the division’s judgment was reversed, and the case was remanded to the district court for further proceedings.